DSprtn/GTFO_VR_Plugin/README.md

 Grab the newest version from here! https://github.com/DSprtn/GTFO_VR_Plugin/releases

+If you can't get it to work, double check with this video - https://www.youtube.com/watch?v=lrx90XxlyfU (Thanks Whisper!)

 Try to get used to the game in Non-VR mode first before using!